01 of 06

 Mediterranean Islands: Sardinia

 The Mediterranean island of Sardinia is known for its beautiful coastline and clean beaches.
-The most famous part of the island is the Emerald Coast, home of the rich and famous, but other parts of the coast are much more affordable - see 5 top Sardinia beaches.
+The most famous part of the island is the Emerald Coast, home of the rich and famous, but other parts of the coast are much more affordable.
 One of the most charming towns to visit on the coast is Alghero, with its Catalan heritage.

 Going inland you'll find fascinating villages steeped in traditions.
 The island is dotted with nuraghi, ancient stone towers unique to Sardinia, interesting archeological sites, and Romanesque churches. if you arrive by ferry or plane, Cagliari, the largest city on the island, makes a good place to start your visit.

-Sardinia is connected to the mainland and Sicily be ferry or by plane with flights to Cagliari, Alghero, or Olbia airports.
+Sardinia is connected to the mainland and Sicily by ferry or by plane with flights to Cagliari, Alghero, or Olbia airports.